dapp-craft/decentraland-ui-utils/README.md

 2. Run `npm run start` or `npm run build` so the dependencies are correctly installed.

 3. Import the library into the scene's script.
-Add this line at the start of your `game.ts` file, or any other TypeScript files that require it:
+Add this line at the start of your `index.ts` file, or any other TypeScript files that require it:

 ```ts
 import * as ui from '@dcl/ui-scene-utils'